 Courses for Middle School Teachers

-NTSC 477 The Nature of Science
+ENVS 477 The Nature of Science

 This course will provide a sweeping, interdisciplinary view of critical concepts, principles and theories that describe the hierarchy of nature.
 The historical dimension of science will be discussed using classical case studies.

 Mathematical concepts such as rates, ratios and proportions, probability and statistics and measurement that support scientific investigation and analysis will be presented.
 Hands-on activities that illustrate the application of mathematical reasoning in various science disciplines will be presented.